stx-advox/land/_posts/2022-10-13-channel-name-change.md

 - We use governance tools from Harvard/Oxford born Metagov research group, see advoxDAO section in the main Stacks Discord.

-**Was this Designed with Research?**
+**What research is behind this?**

-- We work alongside Native a Two Row Wampum Council for guidance in matrilineal organization.
+- [Rensselaer Polytechnic Institute](https://generativejustice.org/) & [National Center of Scientific Research in Paris](https://cyber.harvard.edu/people/pdefilippi) Point to Explicit Autonomy in decision making for Women, regenerative ecosystems as critical in both the Native context & the potential of long term sustainability in OSS of Web3'

-- These structures that gave rise to the modern concepts of representative democracy, decentralized autonomous confederation etc.
+- We work alongside a Native Two Row Wampum Council for guidance in bottom up organization.

-- Explicit Autonomy in decision making for Women, regenerative ecosystems are critical in this Native context and the potential of long term Web3 sustainability'
+- These structures gave rise to the modern concepts of representative democracy, decentralized autonomous confederation etc.
 body2:
   - title: "Register For Gov Call Invite"
     url: "https://blocksurvey.io/survey/t/ecb59a8e-d577-42db-94ed-5354d64a0359/r/o"